Avoid being a toxic subordinate

 By Command Sgt.
 Maj.
 Brian M. Disque

 May 30, 2018

 “Everybody has a boss.”
 This is true for the Army; every Army leader, regardless of rank or echelon, is also a follower.
 The Army spends a lot of time discussing ways to develop leadership, but very rarely do we focus on how to be a good subordinate, though there are different sets of skills to be successful at both.
 You cannot be a great inspirational leader unless you are a great follower, but nowhere in our doctrine is there a publication with good advice on how to be a great follower.

-I think the best (and only) advice given to me on followership was, "Be in the right place, at the right time (10 minutes early), in the right uniform, with the right attitude, and everything will be ok."
+I think the best (and only), advice given to me on followership is, “Be in the right place, at the right time (10 minutes early), in the right uniform, with the right attitude, and everything will be ok.”
 The Army has a leader requirements model to tell me what I should be, know, and do as a leader, but lacks sufficient guidance on what and how a good follower should similarly think, act, and speak.1

 Bad Leaders and Bad Followers